 You generally do not need to report your home sale on your income tax return, as long as you did not receive a Form 1099-S, Proceeds from Real Estate Transactions, from the real estate closing agent (that is, a title company, real estate broker or mortgage company).
-To avoid getting this form, you must certify that you meet the ownership, use and timing tests we noted earlier.>
+To avoid getting this form, you must certify (usually at closing) that you meet the ownership, use and timing tests we noted earlier.

 First-Time Homebuyer Credit

 If you received the $7,500 first-time homebuyer credit for the purchase of a home in 2008, you must repay the credit by adding $500 each year to your tax bill — for 15 years — starting with your 2010 return.
 And, if you sell the home before the end of that 15 year period, you must repay any part of the credit that remands unpaid with the tax return for the year of the sale.

 The $8,000 credit for first-time buyers and $6,500 credit for long-time residents who bought homes in 2009 and 2010 does not have to be repaid.
 Repayment was required if the home was sold within three years, but that period has passed.
 So, if you claimed that credit on your 2009 or 2010 tax return, and still own the house, then you are certain not to have to repay the credit when you sell.